agvxov/eaxhla/README.md

 make
 ```

+You may set `DEBUG=1` in your environment to produce a debugging build,
-You can add the `DEBUG=1` flag for debugging, see the Makefile for more options.
+see the Makefile for more options.

 #### Licensing

 Copyright 2024 Emil Williams, Anon8697, Ognjen Milan Robovic

-EAXCC and its components are licensed under the GPLv3-only.
+EAXHLA and its components are licensed under the GPLv3-only.
-Any output, such as an executable or object file, is excempt from any terms of the GPLv3.
+Any output, such as an executable or object file,
-semantics
+is exempt from any terms of the semantics GPLv3.